 - People with an audience similar to yours (aka influencers)

 Be careful on #4 though.
-A lot of people focus too heavily on this one.
-Plus they target the wrong kind of influencers.
+A lot of people focus too heavily on this or they target the wrong kind of influencers.

 B2B Growth has interviewed Gary Vee and Simon Sinek.
-They’re two of our lowest downloaded episodes.
-Meanwhile Chris Walker, who is an influencer in the B2B Marketing space, consistently brings subscribers every time we interview him.
+They're two of our lowest-downloaded episodes.
+Meanwhile, Chris Walker, an influencer in the B2B Marketing space, consistently brings subscribers every time we interview him.

 In Case You Skipped Right to the End

-Interview-based podcasting really is the best of both worlds: less work for you, and an even better result for your audience.
+Interview-based podcasting is the best of both worlds: less work for you and better content for your audience.
 It’s successful because it brings so many minds to the table and offers your audience such a good range of content.
 Try it, I think you’ll like it!

 Your guest is the expert and you guide them.